Whoonga Explained

 Usage

-Whoonga is a recreational drug.
-It generates intense feelings of euphoria, deep contentment, and relaxation.
+Heroin generates intense feelings of euphoria, deep contentment, and relaxation.
 It also reduces appetite.
-Effects of whoonga may last two to four hours.[7]
-The drug is usually smoked with cannabis in the form of a joint,[8] but it may be injected intravenously.[9]
+Effects of may last two to four hours.[7]
+The drug is usually inhaled after being warmed in a glass pipe but can be also smoked with cannabis in the form of a joint,[8] and also may be injected intravenously although this is rare.[9]

 Adverse effects